aeron7/BankNIFTY-Golden-Ratio-Strategy/README.md

 #### Stop Loss at 0.5% Target at 2%

-Its a bad but popular strategy that makes decent returns.
+Its a bad but popular among sub brokers and scam marketeers as it makes huge brokerage in the end of the day.
+The returns looks fantastic if you don't show the charges

 ## Tutorial
 All in One Playlist - https://youtube.com/watch?v=jjrDpc2vnM4&list=PLQ4ZLPe8sUF0n77ftl6zwrVxk94luxe-G